nqrduck/Tutorials/1_Simulator.md

 | **d.)** The Pulse Parameters for the RX Event. |
 | **e.)** The duration of the different events. |

+You can add new `Events` by clicking on the `New Event` button. `Events` can be moved by clicking the purple Arrows.
+You can delete an `Event` by clicking on the garbage can icon.
+The `Event` duration and name can be changed.

 4. You can now adjust the settings  of the Simulator on the right side.
 Different settings are for example the number of simulation points or the noise level.